 In short, yes.
 Real men do eat quiche because real men eat anything that is loving made for them. 😉

 All joking aside, this fluffy spinach and feta quiche souffle is special though.
 It isn’t one of those watery, mediocre quiches.
+By whipping and folding in eggs whites, this quiche has a souffle-like texture that is light, fluffy and crispy.

-A quiche that’s similar to a souffle, without all the work
+A quiche that’s similar to a souffle, without all the work.

 Sound like a win-win?
 It is!
 You will fall in love with this souffle-like quiche that’s bursting with flavor in every bite.
 It’s the best of both worlds with the light and fluffiness like a souffle but all the easy steps like your traditional quiche.
 The tip to making this unique and delicious quiche is by whipping the egg whites.
 This technique results in a light and crispy top layer for one of the most unique aspects of this recipe.
+You will also whip the heavy cream to add even more air.
+Carefully combine the two and voila!
+You’ll get a nice airy quiche.

 There’s not a lot to throwing this quiche together other than the whipping of eggs.
 So I recommend using a hand or stand mixer to whip those, unless you’re looking to give your arms some exercise!